The Golden Gate Pembroke Welsh Corgi Fanciers, Inc. is very GLAD to announce that we have reinstated our club rescue program!

-The Purpose of the CARE Committee is to rescue Corgis that have been abandoned by their owners and place them in new homes.
+The purpose of our club rescue program is to rescue Corgis that have been abandoned by their owners and place them in new homes.
 Dogs in need of rescue are referred to the committee by local animal shelters or individuals and are cared for by the committee until a new home is found.
 Dogs are evaluated for physical condition and temperament and are spayed or neutered if necessary.
 New owners are asked to make a donation to the club.
-If you are looking to rescue a Corgi, the CARE Committee is a good place to start.
-Our CARE Committee can be reached by calling 209-532-7652.
+If you are looking to rescue a Corgi, our rescue is a good place to start and can be reached by email.

 If you are looking to adopt or surrender a rescue please email email@example.com.

-Adoption Requirements: Please downlowd, print, complete BOTH forms and return to the Rescue Committee.
+Adoption Requirements: Please download, print, complete BOTH forms and return to the Rescue Committee.

 Adoption Application: (PDF) Adoption Agreement: (PDF)